opencarecc/opencareMakerPlaybook/have_fun_but_dont_lose_the_focus.md

 During the entire co-design experience, from the *engagement* to the *involvement* phase, we had to **reach different set of goals** from time to time.

 According to the kind of audience, place, time and activity, we **employed many attitudes** and **perform different roles**.
 Sometimes we were very **playful** and ironic and in other times more serious and **hard-driving**.
-We had a lot of fun, but at the same time we always did our best to reach our goals.
+We had a lot of fun, but at the same time we always did our best to reach our goals without losing our focus.